-Prior to our deconsolidation of Residential as described below, our consolidated financial statements also include those VIEs that were included within Residential consolidated financial statements.
+Prior to our deconsolidation of Residential as described below, our consolidated financial statements also include those VIEs that were included within Residential's consolidated financial statements.
 Residential had three securitization trusts, ARLP Securitization Trust, Series 2014-1 ("ARLP 2014-1"), ARLP Securitization Trust, Series 2014-2 ("ARLP 2014-2") and ARLP Securitization Trust, Series 2015-1 ("ARLP 2015-1"), which were classified as VIEs.
-Because Residential is the primary beneficiary, these entities were included in the consolidated financial statements of Residential but are no longer included in our consolidated financial statements since the deconsolidation.
+Because Residential was the primary beneficiary, these entities were included in the consolidated financial statements of Residential but are no longer included in our consolidated financial statements since the deconsolidation effective January 1, 2016.
 See Note 5 for more information regarding these securitization trusts.